 Waterloo International will support this success in different capacities by leading or, at times, catalyzing specific aspirations, providing critical services as needed, and supporting international activities in a co-ordination/facilitation role.

 I welcome your feedback as Waterloo International continues to grow and develop and, most importantly, I invite you to contribute to the University’s activity on international issues.
+If you'd like me to speak at your event, or provide opening remarks, please use the web form to place a request.
 Please feel free to explore the Waterloo International website further to learn more about our initiatives or follow Waterloo International on Twitter @WaterlooINT.